-Although no previous research had been conducted on Ailuk Atoll, previous researchers have included overviews of the history and prehistory of the Marshall Islands.
-Some of the better overviews include Beardsley's 1994 report (1994: 1-28) and the Historic Preservation Plan United States Army Kwajalein Atoll (1996: 3.3-3.
-21).
-The comprehensive study carried out under the leadership of Paul H. Rosendahl (1979, 1987) during March-June 1977 did not include Ailuk.
+The comprehensive study carried out under the leadership of Paul H. Rosendahl (1979, 1987) during March-June 1977 included Wormej Islet on Wotje Atoll.
 That expedition, which became known as the "Louis L. Kelton-Bishop Museum Expedition to Eastern Micronesia," covered parts of Majuro, Mili, Arno, Aur, Maloelap, Wotje, Likiep, Wotho, Lae, Namu, Ailinglaplap, and Ebon Atoll, as well as, Lib Island in the Marshall Islands.
+No sites were noted on Wormej and there were very few surface arifacts.